 Today I did my maiden eight and half hour from Shenzhen to Beijing in first class high speed train.
 As you would know, first class in China train is not the same as first class in Singapore Airlines.
 Still, it is better than second class.
 Business class train tickets is a different class though.
 It was sold out for this train trip more than one month ago.

-As usual, I bought my ticket online using China Highlights.
+As usual (like how I normally buy my Shanghai to Beijing tickets online), I also bought my Shenzhen to Beijing train ticket online using China Highlights.
 I had the tickets delivered to the hotel, the magnificent Marriott Shenzhen Nanshan.
 I was staying in.
 As usual it was there when I checked in.
 The company never let me down, thank god.

 I arrived at the Shenzhen North Station (which was about 20 mins taxi ride from the Marriott Nanshan hotel).